Diet for Dialysis Patients

 The specific dietary restrictions for dialysis patients differ from person to person.
 However, there are some general guidelines all patients should follow, whether on haemodialysis (HD) or peritoneal dialysis (PD).

 Once you’re on dialysis, your protein needs are usually much higher than they were before you started treatment.
-That’s because both hemodialysis (HD) and peritoneal dialysis (PD) treatments cause your body to lose protein.
+That’s because both haemodialysis (HD) and peritoneal dialysis (PD) treatments cause your body to lose protein.
 There are a variety of different healthy protein sources – including chicken, beans, beef, eggs, fish, turkey, tofu and many others.
 Choosing fresh, high-quality protein is the healthiest option.
 You should avoid cured and deli meats in order to limit the amount of salt you’re putting into your body.

 It's important for dialysis patients to limit their daily sodium intake to 2,000 mg or less.
 If you've chronic kidney disease (CKD), your kidneys have a hard time keeping the sodium and water in your body in balance.
 This can give you high blood pressure, shortness of breath, and swelling and make you thirstier.
 To make sure you’re not eating too much salt, it's best to stay away from packaged, processed foods, canned or frozen foods, and restaurant and fast foods.
-Healthy, home-cooked meals flavored with spices and herbs are a great alternative that puts you in control of how much salt goes into your body.
+Healthy, home-cooked meals flavoured with spices and herbs are a great alternative that puts you in control of how much salt goes into your body.

 Phosphorus is essential for building and maintaining strong bones.
 When your kidneys are not functioning as well as they should though, phosphorus build-up can occur.
 This puts you at risk for severe bone and heart problems, like cardiovascular disease and hip fractures.
-There is a lot of phosphorus in fast foods and flavored beverages, as well as milk, yogurt, cheese, processed meats, chocolate, and nuts.
+There is a lot of phosphorus in fast foods and flavoured beverages, as well as milk, yogurt, cheese, processed meats, chocolate, and nuts.
 Intake of these foods and drinks should be avoided if you want to stay within your recommended daily phosphorus intake of 800 to 1,000 mg.

-Whether you're on peritoneal dialysis (PD) or hemodialysis (HD), the amount of calcium you get from your diet should not be greater than the recommended daily allowance of 2,000 mg.
+Whether you're on peritoneal dialysis (PD) or haemodialysis (HD), the amount of calcium you get from your diet should not be greater than the recommended daily allowance of 2,000 mg.
 Too much calcium in your body can put you at risk of vascular calcification, which are mineral deposits in your veins and arteries, and other harmful conditions.

 Keep in mind that every person on dialysis has specific dietary needs.
 You should talk to your clinician or dietician about what specific foods you should and should not eat while you’re on dialysis to make sure that you’re on the kidney-friendly diet that’s right for you.